2026 Formula One World Championship: Driver changes

+Mid-season changes

+Liam Lawson (left) substituted for Isack Hadjar (centre) at Red Bull Racing for the Dutch, Italian and Spanish Grands Prix.
+Yuki Tsunoda (right) substituted for Lawson at Racing Bulls.

+Prior to the Dutch Grand Prix, Isack Hadjar sustained a wrist injury.
+Racing Bulls driver Liam Lawson substituted for him, while Lawson was replaced at Racing Bulls by reserve driver Yuki Tsunoda.
+Both drivers remained at their respective teams after Hadjar was announced to also miss the Italian and Spanish Grands Prix.
+Hadjar returned for the following Azerbaijan Grand Prix.

 Calendar

 Nations that are scheduled to host a Grand Prix in 2026 are highlighted in green, with circuit locations marked with a black dot.
 Former host nations are shown in dark grey, and former host circuits are marked with a white dot.
+De facto borders are shown.

-The 2026 calendar comprises twenty-four Grands Prix, as with the previous two seasons.
-The Chinese, Miami, Canadian, British, Dutch and Singapore Grands Prix will feature the sprint format.
+The 2026 calendar originally comprised twenty-four Grands Prix, as with the previous two seasons.
+The Saudi Arabian Grand Prix was cancelled following the outbreak of the Iran war, reducing the count of confirmed Grands Prix to twenty-three.
+The Chinese, Miami, Canadian, British, Dutch, and Singapore Grands Prix feature the sprint format.